Developing with the Intel® Galileo Board

-To further spur innovation across the entire computing spectrum, Intel is providing 50,000 Intel Architecture (IA) Arduino boards featuring the new Intel® Quark technology to universities worldwide.
-The new microcontroller boards, in the Arduino form factor favored by the maker community, will enable university students to innovate at the lower end of the spectrum with inventions that will be compatible with other IA devices in the Internet of Things.
+To further spur innovation across the entire computing spectrum, Intel provided 50,000 Intel® Galileo boards featuring the new Intel® Quark™ technology to universities worldwide.
+The development boards, in the Arduino* form factor favored by the maker community, enable university students to innovate at the lower end of the spectrum with inventions that will be compatible with other Intel® architecture-based devices in the Internet of Things.

 "As a maker myself, I’m passionate about the exciting possibilities of technology and what can be created through self-made invention.
-We look forward to a productive collaboration with Arduino and to providing this community with some incredible Intel products that will help push the boundaries of all our imaginations."
+We look forward to a productive collaboration with Arduino and to providing this community with some incredible Intel® products that will help push the boundaries of all our imaginations."

 Intel CEO Brian Krzanich